 Natural treatments to remove callouses

 To begin this treatment you should soak your feet in hot water for 20 minutes.
-After this time, use a pumice stone to scrape or sand the callouses by moving the stone from side to side across the callouses.
+After this time, use a pumice stone to scrape or sand the callouses by moving the stone across them.

 Treatment with garlic and lemon

-This treatment with lemon and garlic can help to remove dead skin cells which have accumulated in the callous, at the same time softening them to facilitate their removal.
+This treatment with lemon and garlic can help to remove dead skin cells which have accumulated in the callouses.
+At the same time, it makes them softer them to facilitate their removal.

 The only think you need to do is mix a teaspoon of dry chamomile with the juice of a lemon and a clove of crushed garlic.
 Apply this mixture to the affected area; let it sit for 20 minutes and then remove it with warm water.